fredrikaverpil/pyside2-linux/README.md

 >
 > or rather it might work, but don't be surprised if you ever get undefined behavior

+> building on centos 7 for qt5.9 should be fine, because the lowest linux distro qt5.9 build is done on rhel 7
+> for 5.6 it's rhel 6.6 though

 Github issues:
 - Trigger Dockerhub build on Dockerfile change: https://github.com/docker/hub-feedback/issues/403
-- Github token insecure (?) for ghr: https://github.com/tcnksm/ghr/issues/76
+- For Circle CI, Github token insecure (?) for ghr: https://github.com/tcnksm/ghr/issues/76